 COVID-19 Resources, Guidelines and Updates:

-‘Stay at Home Order’ Issued for Illinois – Extended Through April 30
+‘Stay at Home Order’ Issued for Illinois – Extended Again Through May 30

-Governor Pritzker has issued a public order directing Illinois residents to stay at home through Thursday, April 30.
+Governor Pritzker has issued a public order directing Illinois residents to stay at home through Saturday, May 30.
 Residents will be allowed to engage in activities or perform tasks essential to the safety and health of you and your family.
-Schools throughout the State will remain closed through April 30 as well.
+Schools throughout the State are closed through the remainder of the academic year as well.
 For more information, click here.

 On Thursday, March 26, Mayor Lori Lightfoot issued an order to close the Chicago lakefront in the interest of stopping the spread of COVID-19.
 This order extends along our lakefront and lakefront parks from Evanston to Indiana, and also includes the Riverwalk downtown and the 606 bike path.
 Click here for more information on the lakefront closure order.

 Mayor Lightfoot issued an executive order on Wednesday, March 18 in response to the Coronavirus outbreak.
 This executive order includes:

 - Declaration of a State of Emergency in the City of Chicago due to COVID-19 outbreak